 (5) In this section —

-“final period” means the period starting at the beginning of the 1 July immediately before commencement and ending immediately before commencement;
+final period means the period starting at the beginning of the 1 July immediately before commencement and ending immediately before commencement;

-“reporting officer” means the person appointed under section 65A(2) of the Financial Administration and Audit Act 1985 as applied because of subsection (1).
+reporting officer means the person appointed under section 65A(2) of the Financial Administration and Audit Act 1985 as applied because of subsection (1).

 337. References to former bodies